 Is it cheaper to convert currency in Australia or New Zealand?

-How to buy New Zealand Dollars before your trip
+Buying New Zealand Dollars before your trip

 This is a convenient way to buy currency but you need some time.
 You can choose where to pick the order up from, and in some instances can get home delivery.
 When you order with Travelex, you can choose to order cash, a prepaid Travelex Money Card or both!

-Find the best currency exchange in your states CBD here.
+Find some of the best currency exchange options by location, here.

-How to buy New Zealand in New Zealand
+How to exchange currency in New Zealand

 If you decide to buy your currency when you get to New Zealand, the first thing you’ll need to do is make sure you have Australian dollars in cash.
 This way you can exchange it when you get there.